rvesse/lubm-uba/ReadMe.md

 You can file issues against this repository if they are specific to this version of the data generator.
 While the generator here differs substantially from the original **all** changes have been implemented such that the data generated remains identical.

-The provided  `compareOutput.sh` script in this repository will generate data using the original code plus the rewritten code (using a variety of supported modes and output formats) and verifies that the generated data is identical.
+The provided  `compareOutput.sh` script in this repository will generate data using the original code plus the rewritten code (using a variety of the supported modes and output formats) and verifies that the generated data is identical.